- 1 tbsp olive oil

 One of the most ubiquitous herbs in British cookery, parsley is also popular in European and…

-Stir the frozen seafood into the pan and cover with a lid.
-Simmer for 5 mins, or until the prawns are cooked through and the rice is tender.
-Squeeze over the lemon juice, scatter with parsley and serve with extra lemon wedges.
+Stir 400g frozen seafood mix into the pan and cover with a lid.
+Simmer for 5 mins, or until the seafood is cooked through and the rice is tender.

 Seafood, chickpea & chorizo riceCut 150g chorizo into slices the thickness of a £1 coin.
 Fry for 5 mins until golden, then set aside, leaving its red oil in the pan.
 Follow the recipe as before, frying everything in chorizo oil instead.
 Once the rice is almost tender, stir in 400g can drained chickpeas and the fried chorizo.
 Simmer for 5 mins more until hot through.